Choosing a Tour

 How much out-of-pocket money should I bring?

 Make sure you have enough spending money for coffee, snacks and lunch (Lunches on your own average €8-15).
 Depending on your style of travel, expect to spend from €15 to 30 additional per day.
-We suggest that you exchange between $150-300 at the start of your trip.

 Are there ATMs in Europe?